ZanzyTHEbar/Genetic-Projects/Psilocybin/pSilo17-Alpha/README.txt

 "These plasmids are released as creative commons attribution-share alike.
-You may download them, modify them, even have them synthesized if you so choose or use them for commercial activity.
-But you must provide attribution to The Thought Emporium and Justin Atkin, and any derivatives you make must be released under the same license.
-See the link below for details. https://creativecommons.org/licenses/by-sa/4.0/
+You may download them, modify them, even have them synthesized if you so choose or use them for commercial activity. https://creativecommons.org/licenses/by-sa/4.0/

 Link to channel: https://youtube.com/c/thethoughtemporium